juvion/juvion.github.io/_posts/2016-09-20-Multiprocessing_with_Python.md

     mp_handler()
 ```

 Note Functionality within the package of `multiprocessing` requires that the \_\_main\_\_ module be importable by the children [1](https://docs.python.org/2/library/multiprocessing.html#multiprocessing-programming).
-This means that some examples, such as the Pool examples will not work in the interactive interpreter (so does jupyter notebook).
+This means that some examples, such as the Pool examples do not work in the interactive interpreter (so does jupyter notebook).
 For example:

 ```
 >>> from multiprocessing import Pool